 println 'A message which is logged at QUIET level'

 Gradle also provides a logger property to a build script, which is an instance of Logger.
-This interface extends the SLF4J Logger interface and adds a few Gradle specific methods to it.
+This interface extends the SLF4J Logger interface and adds a few Gradle-specific methods.
 Below is an example of how this is used in the build script:

 build.gradle.kts